AI4CH-UniUD/Genus-Compositicium/README.md

 The conceptual schema upon which the database has been designed, which is depicted in the Entity-Relationship diagram above, contains the entities:
 * **Opera**: it stores information regarding a single Work of an Author and has a Title (Titolo) and an acronym (abbreviazione);
-* **Autore**: it stores information regarding an Author which are his Name (Nome), his century of birth (Secolo nascita) and his century of death (Secolo morte)
+* **Autore**: it stores information regarding an Author which are his Name (Nome), his century of birth (Secolo nascita) and his century of death (Secolo morte);
-*  **Composto nominale**: it stores informaton regarding a Nominal Compound like its Lemma, its Greek form (Originale greco) and its Lexical category (Categoria morfologica)
+*  **Composto nominale**: it stores informaton regarding a Nominal Compound like its Lemma, its Greek form (Originale greco) and its Lexical category (Categoria morfologica);
-* **Membro**: it stores informaton regarding the Members of a Nominal Compound and contains its Lemma and its Lexical category (Categoria morfologica)
+* **Membro**: it stores informaton regarding the Members of a Nominal Compound and contains its Lemma and its Lexical category (Categoria morfologica).

 The following picture reports an example of an instance of the graph database, which is useful for data navigation purposes.